BobPrust/Water-Meter-Readers-Neptune-and-Sensus/README.md

-# Neptune-E-Coder
+# Neptune-E-Coder or Pro Read Water meter reader
+Separate programs (1. e-coder 2.
+ProRead)
  Arduino Water Meter Reader and Ethernet Server.
-Every hour the Arduino queries the E-Coder water meter for usage and writes the result to an SD card.
+Every hour the Arduino queries the E-Coder or Pro read water meter for usage and writes the result to an SD card.
 On query the Ethernet Server sends data.
 The request for data can be;
 1. last 24 hours,